AcademySoftwareFoundation/opencue.io/content/contributing/opencue/Getting started/getting-started-linux.md

        ```shell
        su -c "createuser -s $USER" postgres
        ```

+   - Postgres can be installed via `apt-get` on Debian based distributions such as Ubuntu by following the steps on this [link](https://www.postgresql.org/download/linux/ubuntu/).
 - [Python 3.x](https://www.python.org/downloads/)

   - We recommend installing Python 3 using a `yum`-based Linux distribution, such as [CentOS](https://www.centos.org/):